marbl/M3/README.md

 ### HMP Stool Samples

-We selected a subset of stool samples sequenced by the Human Microbiome Project using both V1V3 marker gene methods and whole metagenomic shotgun sequencing. <br />
+We selected a subset of 10 stool samples sequenced by the Human Microbiome Project using V1V3 marker gene methods. <br />

 Location - ```~/m3taxworkshop/data/1-datasets/hmp/```